-Another distinct feature of German law on dominance is that there are (rebuttable) statutory market share-based presumptions of dominance (see answer to question 2).
+Another distinct feature of German law on dominance is that there are (rebuttable) statutory market share-based presumptions of dominance (see question 2).
 The case law of the German Federal Cartel Office (FCO) and the German courts, notably the Federal Court of Justice (FCJ), provides guidance on the application of these presumptions and rules.
 The only source of formal general guidance on unilateral conduct is the FCO's - somewhat dated - notice on below-cost pricing (which has been under review by the FCO for years).
+Modernisation of the legal framework for unilateral conduct has been focused on digital markets in recent years.
+In this regard, the German legislator already introduced additional criteria for the assessment of market power on digital markets to the ARC in 2017 (see question 2).
+In addition, the German government continues to review whether the ARC still allows effective enforcement against abuse of market power in the digital economy.

-2 Definition of dominance
+Definition of dominance

-How is dominance defined in the legislation and case law?
-What elements are taken into account when assessing
+2 How is dominance defined in the legislation and case law?
+What elements are taken into account when assessing dominance?

-Under section 18(1) ARC, single-firm dominance exists where an undertaking does not have competitors, is not exposed to significant competition, or has a 'superior market position' as compared to its competitors (which can exist even if there is significant competition in the market) on a particular market.
+Under section 18(1) of the ARC, single-firm dominance exists where an undertaking does not have competitors, is not exposed to significant competition, or has a 'superior market position' as compared to its competitors (which can exist even if there is significant competition in the market) on a particular market.
 The FCO's merger control guidelines (the principles of which can also be applied to unilateral conduct cases) define single-firm dominance broadly consistently with the EU standard, namely as a situation in which an undertaking's market power enables it to act without sufficient constraints from its competitors (ie, a situation in which an enterprise is able to act to an appreciable extent independently of its competitors, customers, suppliers and, ultimately, consumers (FCO, Guidance on Substantive Merger Control of 29 March 2012, paragraph 9)).